royerlab/napari-chatgpt/README.md

 ### napari related tools:
 - napari viewer control:
-    Gives Omega the ability to control all aspects of the viewer.
+    Gives Omega the ability to control all aspects of the napari viewer.

 - napari query:
     Gives Omega the ability to query information about the state of the viewer, of its layers, and their contents.